leap-stc/metaflux/README.md

 # Metaflux
+## Introduction
 Meta-learning framework for climate sciences.
 Currently supports the following features:
 - Takes as input timeseries data (eg. FLUXNET eddy covariance stations)
 - Customizable hyperparameters (create your own and place them under the `configs` directory)
 - Sample training script with sample data that can be adapted to your own use case
+- (TBD) Training script to generate Metaflux once the paper is available

 ## Quickstart
 1. Clone this repository into your private workspace: